-You have probably been browsing online seen a nice looking brush set and thought that looks good clicked on the image and almost had a heart attack when you saw the price .
-Then wondered how and why on earth a single brush costs over $ 50 or 17k if you convert prices to naira like me.
+You have probably been browsing online seen a gorgeous looking Japanese brush set, clicked on the image and almost had a heart attack at the price.
+Then wondered how and why on earth a single brush would cost over $ 50/17,000 naira.
+Especially when you have seen brush sets for that price.

-As a makeup aficionado and all thing high end, my progression to higher end makeup brushes seemed natural.
-Don’t get me wrong I still have my trusty Real techniques and Sigma brushes.
-However there is something about the look and feel of a hand crafted brush that is second to none.
+As a makeup aficionado and all things high end, my progression to higher-end makeup brushes was natural.
+Don’t get me wrong I still have my trusty Real Techniques and Sigma brushes.
+However, there is something about the look and feel of a handcrafted Japanese brush that is second to none.

 History of Japanese makeup brushes

-For over 180 years most make up brushes have been made in Kumano, a city in Hiroshima.
-Before its transformation to the makeup brush capital of the world, Kumano was renowned for manufacturing Japanese calligraphy brushes for over 200 years.
-The city of Kumano produces 80% of the brushes made in Japan, with 100 companies manufacturing brushes under their name or for other brands.
-All the brushes are made by hand using 100-year-old techniques “traditional craft” and the Kumano method.
+Kumano city produces 80% of the brushes made in Japan, with over 100 companies manufacturing brushes under their name or for other brands.
+All the brushes are made by hand using a 100-year-old technique known as “traditional craft” and the Kumano method.

 The brushes are made using a five-step process which consists of choosing the best hair and removing inferior hairs.
 The key in Japanese brushes is that no hair is trimmed and the natural tips are maintained to prevent irritation.
 They are then shaped and inserted into a fastener, and finally, attached to a wooden handle made from Japanese wood.